Despair |

 One woman reported that when her soldier son returned home from Iraq in 2007, he was so jittery and anxious that he couldn't even stand to be next to anyone because he could hear them breathe.
 He slept with a gun by his bed.
 He abused drugs and alcohol and died of a drug overdose in 2010, but the family feels that it was suicide.

-Pray for him and all
+Angelo, who died of P.T.S.D. in 1864.
+Pray for him and all like him. |

 In 1861, 18-year-old Angelo Crapsey enlisted in the Union Army.
 His commanding officer called him the “ideal of a youthful patriot.”
 In letters sent over the course of two years, Angelo's attitude toward the Civil War darkened after he experienced combat and witnessed the deaths of countless soldiers, including several by suicide.
 By 1863, Angelo was hospitalized, feverish and delirious; eventually he was sent home to Roulette, Pennsylvania.
 Becoming paranoid and violent, he killed himself in 1864 at age 21.